GEMS Department Chair, Professor

 Selected Publication Titles and Sources:

-- Changes of Na/Cl molar ratio in a salting cycle and its application to the estimation of sodium retention in salted watersheds.
+- Na/Cl molar ratio changes during a salting cycle and its application to the estimation of sodium retention in salted watersheds.
 Journal of Contaminant Hydrology.

 - Soil mineral structural water loss during LOI analyses: Impact on organic matter content determinations.
 Canadian Journal of Soil Science.